 Founded in 1904, the Universidad Pontificia Comillas is located in Madrid, the political and cultural heart of Spain.
-It is regarded as one of the best universities in Europe and has a rich tradition in the humanities and teaching, backed by the recognition of the business world and public sector.
-It has an international environment that attracts exchange students from Europe and the rest of the world.
-The university has libraries with access to more than 500,000 volumes and 2,100 journals, a bookshop, a gymnasium, university pastoral services, a social work unit, and guidance services.
+It is regarded as one of the best universities in Europe and has a rich tradition in subjects related to the humanities and business.
+The University has an international reputation and attracts exchange students from Europe and the rest of the world.
+Comillas has 7,700 undergraduates, 4,300 students in special or post-graduate study and more than 1,000 foreign students.
+In addition to Marquette law students, Marquette University undergraduates often attend the University of Comillas for a semester as a Spanish Language immersion experience.
 More information about Universidad Pontificia Comillas can be found online.

-Students selected to participate in the exchange program will enroll in classes at the foreign law school according to procedures established by the foreign law school.
-In addition, students must enroll in the Law School course Law XXX Study Abroad – Comillas University.
-Only the Law School course will appear on the student's transcript.
-Students will be awarded credit only for classes approved in advance by the Law School Director of Study Abroad Programs and for which the student earns at least the equivalent of a grade of C. All credits awarded will receive a grade of Satisfactory unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned O credits for the course with a grade of Unsatisfactory.
-Students will be awarded credit for classes taken in exchange programs depending on the number of hours of classroom instruction required by the foreign school.
+Students must receive prior approval for their exchange courses from the Law School Director of Study Abroad Programs.
+All credits awarded will receive a grade of Satisfactory, unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned O credits for the course with a grade of Unsatisfactory.
+Students will be awarded credit hours for classes taken in exchange programs depending on the number of hours of classroom instruction for each class.